 How Pelvic Floor PT Can Help Gynecological Cancer Survivors?

 By Elizabeth Akincilar, MSPT, Cofounder, PHRC Merrimack Receiving a gynecological cancer diagnosis is wrought with emotions: fear, grief, confusion, anger, among others.
 Additionally, the number of medical providers that one will encounter throughout the treatment process is many.
-One of the important members of your interdisciplinary cancer care team is a pelvic floor physical therapist.
-The five gynecological cancers …
+One of the important members of your interdisciplinary cancer care team is a pelvic floor physical and occupational therapists.
+The five …

 PT Across the Lifespan: Celebrating International Women’s Day

-By Elizabeth Akincilar, MSPT, Cofounder, PHRC Merrimack As we recognize International Women’s Day in March, this is the perfect opportunity to educate our community about how pelvic floor physical therapy can benefit women and folks with uteruses throughout the different phases of their lives.
-The truth is, virtually all women and people with uteruses will benefit from the education, …
+By Elizabeth Akincilar, MSPT, Cofounder, PHRC Merrimack As we recognize International Women’s Day in March, this is the perfect opportunity to educate our community about how pelvic floor physical and occupational therapy can benefit women and folks with uteruses throughout the different phases of their lives.
+The truth is, virtually all women and people with uteruses will benefit from …